appleworm34/dengue-ml/README.md

 - We are able to predict the total cases to a certain extent (MAE of 15.986)
 - Among the models we explored (Linear Regression, K-Nearest Neighbours and Support Vector Machine), SVM was the best to predict the total cases

+## Data - Driven Insights
+- We can further explore other models apart from the ones mentioned to find the best model to predict
+- Variables did not have such an obvious relationship as we expected
+- Possible to find more data that could help improve the accuracy of prediction

 ## What we learnt from this project: